tjcrone/driveanon/README.md

 f = da.open_file(blob_id)
 print(f.readline())
 ```
 `driveanon.open_file()` returns an in-memory open (BytesIO) file-like object.
 If the file is very large your memory may page or it may not work at all.
-We are currently working on a lazy (out-of-memory) file reading capability.
+We are currently working on a lazy (out-of-memory) file loading capability.

 ## Getting Blob Ids
 One way to get a list of blob ids using authentication is with [rclone](https://rclone.org).
 See the rclone docs on how to install and configure this tool.
 To get a list of files and blob ids from a remote, use: